 With 15 years of experience delivering sport for development programmes, we have learned how to use sport to engage, motivate and inspire young people.

 A Greenhouse Sports coach is not only technically skilled and highly qualified – our coaches must also be role models and mentors.
 Our programmes do not just focus on excellent and intensive sports coaching, but are also designed to develop the Social, Thinking, Emotional and Physical (STEP) skills of participants.

 The core components of all Greenhouse Sports programmes are therefore:

 Through this approach, Greenhouse Sports programmes provide participants with the best possible opportunities to develop their capabilities through sport.

-Our programmes enter individuals and teams into competitions and tournaments at intra-school, borough, regional and county, and national level.
-The London Greenhouse Pioneers and Greenhouse Sports Table Tennis Club offer basketball and table-tennis participants the opportunity to train in a performance-focused environment, outside of their school programmes.
+Our London Greenhouse Pioneers basketball club and Greenhouse Sports Table Tennis Club offer basketball and table tennis participants the opportunity to train in a performance-focused environment, outside of their school programmes.
 These clubs bring young people from schools across London together as teammates, helping build wider friendship groups and communities across the capital.
-Intra-school competition also helps break down barriers between local schools and we provide these opportunities as early as Year 7.

 Competition for SEN students

 Our programmes in SEN schools offer participants with needs of varying levels of complexity the chance to participate in fun, stimulating sport and physical activity.
 Our programmes provide pupils at these schools with truly inclusive competitive opportunities that are adapted to their specific needs.